Tang293618/Models-of-Structure-Prediction/README.md

-# ML-model
+# Models-of-Structure-Prediction
 This is a repository of the models and algorithms related to structure prediction.

-My cooperator and I are going to establish some simple models to achieve our goals in the following two aspects.
+My collaborator and I are going to establish some simple models to achieve our goals in the following two aspects.

   1. Once a certain structure is given, we shall be able to generate a prediction value on its total potential energy.